GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_cmdline.rst

     [calibs]
     databases = /path_to_my_data/gmosimg_tutorial/playground/cal_manager.db get

+The ``[calibs]`` section tells the system where to put the calibration database and how to name it.
+Here we use ``cal_manager.db`` to match what was used in the pre-v3.1 version of DRAGONS, but you can now set the name of the database to what suits your needs and preferences.

-This simply tells the system where to put the calibration database, the database that will keep track of the processed calibrations we are going to send to it.
+That database will keep track of the processed calibrations that we are going to send to it.
+With the "get" and "store" options, the database will be used by DRAGONS to automatically *get* matching calibrations and to automatically *store* master calibrations that you produce.
+If you remove the "store" option you will have to ``caldb add`` your calibration product yourself (like what needed to be done in DRAGONS v3.0).

 ..  note:: The tilde (``~``) in the path above refers to your home directory.
     Also, mind the dot in ``.dragons``.